thbarron/GoRestApi/README.md

 # GoRestApi
-Creating a REST Api in Go.
-Will see what else to add to it down the line.
+Creating a basic REST Api in Go.
+We'll see what else to add to it down the line.

 Some things that will happen eventually... adding a UI so that we can play around with listing, adding, changing and removing items.